thycotic/privman-docs/computer-groups/local-security/ls-local-groups.md

 ![local](images/gr-mgmt.png "Group Management")

-The Computer Group page lists all local groups on this set of computers, and provide a high-level overview of the selected computer group based on Local Users, Local Groups, and the number of computers in the group.
+The Computer Group page lists all local groups on this set of computers, and provides a high-level overview of the selected computer group based on Local Users, Local Groups, and the number of computers in the group.

 Remember: when an agent registers, Local Security will automatically discover the local groups that exist on each machine.

 ## Create New Local Group

 To create a new Group,

 1. Under your Computer Group, select Group Management.
 1. Click __Create Group__.